section-engineering-education/engineering-education/content/articles/representing-data-in-django-using-matplotlib/index.md

 2. Learn how to use `matplotlib` to visualize data in your Django application.

 ### Getting started
 We are going to create a simple web application to keep track of sales and inventory.
-This application holds information about customers, products, salesperson, and the sales.
+This application holds information about customers, products, salespeople, and sales.

 To create the project, move to your preferred folder and run: